qdzlug/ironbank-pipeline/README.md

 #### build

 The `build` stage builds the hardened container image.
 The build stage has access to any resources obtained in the `import artifacts` stage and access to the `Dockerfile` included in the container project repository.
-The `build` stage utilizes the arguments provided in the project `Dockerfile` in order to build the project.
+An egress policy has been set up to ensure that there are no external calls to the internet from this stage.
+The `build` stage utilizes the base image arguments provided in the project `Dockerfile` in order to build the project.
+It will pull approved versions of images from Harbor for use as the base image in the container build.

+#### scanning

+The `scanning` stage is comprised of multiple image scanning jobs which run in parallel.
+The scanning jobs are described below.

+##### anchore scan

+The Anchore scan will generate CVE and compliance-related findings.

+Stage artifacts:
+- `anchore-version.txt` - contains the Anchore version which is being used for this job
+- `anchore_api_gates_full.json`
+- `anchore_gates.json`
+- `anchore_security.json`

+##### openscap compliance

+##### openscap cve

+##### twistlock scan